 Keep Your Generator Running With Generator Maintenance

-Keep these tips in mind to make sure that your generator is well-cared for.
-When you take the time to provide regular maintenance, you can be certain you will have a reliable backup power source for years to come.
+Keep these tips in mind to ensure your generator is well-cared for.
+When you take the time to provide regular maintenance, you can be confident you will have a reliable backup power source for years.

-You should note that standby generator maintenance and portable generator maintenance can be significantly different.
-While there are important maintenance tasks you can do yourself on a standby generator, you’ll probably also want to have professional inspection and maintenance done on a regular basis — particularly given how expensive that equipment is.
+You should note that standby and portable generator maintenance can be significantly different.
+While there are essential maintenance tasks you can do yourself on a standby generator, you’ll probably also want to have professional inspection and maintenance done regularly — particularly given how expensive that equipment is.

-Quick Tip: For safety’s sake, you sholuld know how to ground a generator.
+Quick Tip: For safety’s sake, you should know how to ground a generator.

 Leave a Reply